Contrary to popular belief, ethical decision-making often leads to wealth and success in business.

 Nike is paying Kaepernick millions to participate in its latest “Just Do it Campaign.”
 The company even plans to give Kaepernick his own branded line of shoes, Bleacher Report claims.

 However, Kaepernick has not played in America’s National Football League (NFL) since 2016.
 Kaepernick claims NFL owners blacklisted him for protesting during the national anthem in 2016.
 To clarify, Kaepernick, who is black, was protesting police killings of African-American men.

 Kaepernick claims NFL owners refuse to hire him for political reasons.
-Notably, quarterback Kaepernick took the San Francisco Giants to the 2013 Super Bow or NFL championship.
+Notably, quarterback Kaepernick took the San Francisco 49ers to the 2013 Super Bow or NFL championship.
 However, since 2016 Kaepernick has been a regular target of nasty tweets from President Trump.

 Sticking with Kaepernick is ethical for Nike because it demonstrates the company’s commitment to free speech, diversity, human rights, and the US Constitution.
 However, the controversy could enhance Kaepernick’s star power and generate tens of millions of dollars worth of free publicity for Nike.
 For instance, hundreds of media outlets will publish, broadcast, and post pictures of Nike’s Kaepernick merchandise for free.